Hunger

 Children

-At least one in 11 children in our community is at risk of hunger, according to the latest data from Feeding America.
+At least one in eight children in our community is at risk of hunger, according to the latest data from Feeding America.
 When school is out, more kids go to bed hungry.

 Seniors